Karl Giering: Paris

 The Abwehr in Brussels and the Sonderkommando Rote Kapelle had full control of the Red Orchestra in Belgium and the Netherlands well before the end of 1942 and the Funkspiel was in operation.
 Funkspiel was the transmission of controlled information over a captured agent's radio so that the agent's parent service had no knowledge that the agent had turned, i.e. decided to work for the enemy.
 There is no clear indication as to when Giering, Piepe and the Sonderkommando moved to Paris, although various sources indicate it was October 1942.
 Perrault reports it was later summer rather than early autumn.
 When the unit moved, it relocated to 11 Rue des Saussaies.
 Before leaving, Piepe and Giering agreed that Rajchmann would be the best person to take to Paris and find Trepper.
-When they arrived in Paris, Giering sent Rajchmann out to visit all the dead letterboxes that he knew about, while leaving a message to Trepper to contact him.
+When they arrived in Paris, Giering sent Rajchmann out to visit all the dead letterboxes that he knew, while leaving a message to Trepper to contact him.
 However Trepper never showed up.
 Giering then tried to establish a meeting with a contact, using information from the correspondence between Simexco and an employee of the Paris office of the Belgian Chamber of Commerce.
 That ultimately proved unsuccessful, so Giering turned back to investigating Simexco.
 Giering visited the Seine District Commercial Court where he discovered that Léon Grossvogel was a shareholder of Simex.
 He had been informed by Jeffremov that Grossvogel was one of Trepper's assistants.
-Giering and Piepe decided to approach Organisation Todt to determine if they could provide a way to identify where Trepper was located.
+Giering and Piepe decided to approach the offices of Organisation Todt to determine if they could provide a way to identify where Trepper was located.
 Giering obtained a signed certificate of cooperation from Otto von Stülpnagel, the military commander of occupied France and visited the Todt offices.
-Giering, together with the organisation commander, created a simple ruse to trap Trepper.
+Giering, together with the organisation commander, created a simple ruse to trap Trepper, acting as buyers of industrial diamonds.
 However, the ruse failed.
 Giering decided to start arresting employees of Simex.
 On 19 November 1942, Suzanne Cointe, a secretary at Simex, and Alfred Corbin the commercial director of the firm, were arrested.
 Corbin was interrogated but failed to disclose the location of Monsieur Gilbert, the alias that Trepper was using in his dealings with Simex, so Giering sent for a torture expert.
 However, Corbin's wife told the Abwehr that Corbin had given Trepper the name of a dentist.
 After being tortured, Corbin informed Giering of the address of Trepper's dentist.
 Trepper was subsequently arrested on 24 November by Piepe and Giering, while he was sitting in a dentist's chair.
 On the 24 November, Giering contacted Hitler to inform him of the capture of Trepper.